4/22/25

 My father died 45 years ago today at age 47.
 I was 18.

-That event shaped me in immeasurable ways, and in his absence I have borne a deep wound, a hole in my heart that I have struggled to fill.
+That event shaped me in immeasurable ways, and in his absence I have borne a deep wound, a hole in my heart I have struggled to fill.
 I am one of the few tangibles left of his legacy and have tried and failed many times over to live in a way that honors his memory.

 For years after he died, I had a recurring dream.
 He would appear at the door of our house in Virginia and knock.
 I would open it and exclaim, “Dad, where have you been?”